 Sport Development Team

-These volunteers advise SONC staff regarding sport modifications, activity days, and also train coaches in motor activities!
-For more information on the volleyball sport development team, contact one of the members below or A’Lisa Tello, SONC vice president field services & program innovations.
+These volunteers advise SONC staff regarding sport rule modifications, competition and also train coaches in their sport!
+For more information on the athletics sport development team, contact one of the members below.